kennycaiguo/flex-lex/README.md

 identifier = letter(letter + digit )*
 float = digit+.digit* +.digit+

-d) Finite Automata
+###d) Finite Automata

 A collection of states and rules for transferring among states in response to inputs.
 They look like state diagrams, and they can be represented by ACTION tables.
 We can convert any collection of regular expressions to a FA; the details are in the text.
 Intuitively, we begin by writing the "or" of the regular expressions for each of our tokens.

-In our simple example of plus signs, identi ers, and \if," we would write:
+In our simple example of plus signs, identi ers, and "if," we would write:

 + + i f + letter(letter + digit)*